k2view-academy/K2View-Academy/articles/demo_project/09_DPM_Tutorial/DPM_Application_Tutorial.md

 # Tutorial Scenarios

-Follow the links below to access the step-by-step instruction for the generation of your dedicated sandbox environment
+Follow the links below to access the step-by-step instructions for each of the tutorial topics.
+In each topic, use the "next" button to progress through the tutorial steps, and at the end of each topic you will have a link to return to this initial page.

 ## Data Subject Requests